simonr89/spectre/README.md

 ```
 $ make
 ```
-to build the executable 'invgen'.
+to build the executable 'spectre'.
 Optionally, run
 ```
 $ make clean
 ```